Pilates BeneFITs Every-Body

 She appreciated how Pilates helped her evolve into a healthier and happier version of herself and wanted to share that with as many people as possible.

-She found that her passion for teaching Pilates was more than just a hobby or part-time job; it was her dharma – her life’s purpose.
+She found that her passion for teaching Pilates was more than just a hobby or a part-time job; it was her dharma – her life’s purpose.

-Nikkita’s spunky and feisty personality reflects in her style of teaching; her classes are high energy and fast paced, definitely not for the faint of heart.
+Nikkita’s spunky and feisty personality reflects in her style of teaching; her classes are high energy and fast-paced, definitely not for the faint of heart.

 Debbie’s easy going personality shouldn’t be underestimated because she enjoys challenging her clients in the most subtle ways.